 Assembly

-- 1 batch Sourdough Focaccia dough
+- 1 recipe Sourdough Focaccia dough

-- 2 oz speck, chopped (see note)
+- 2 oz speck (chopped (see note))

 - 1 tablespoon fresh thyme leaves